Ice hockey at the 2025 Winter World University Games

-Ice hockey at the 2025 Winter World University Games comprised two ice hockey tournaments – a men's tournament and a women's tournament – during the Torino 2025 edition of the FISU World University Games.
+Ice hockey at the 2025 Winter World University Games comprised two ice hockey tournaments – a men's tournament and a women's tournament – during the Turin 2025 edition of the FISU World University Games.
 Both tournaments began on 11 January 2025.
-The women's tournament was hosted in Torino, Italy, and the men's tournament was hosted in Pinerolo, Torre Pellice, and Torino, Italy.
+The women's tournament was hosted in Turin, Italy, and the men's tournament was hosted in Pinerolo, Torre Pellice, and Turin, Italy.